medialab-prado/Interactivos-15-Ego/README.md

 4- Optional Download menesecons mod and install it.
 How to:

-5- install luarocks in order to install:
+5- install luarocks in order to install: if debian; sudo apt-get install luarocks then install lua curl: luarocks install Lua-cURL

 5.1- Download LuaCmd mod and install it. http://wiki.minetest.net/Mods/LuaCmd